krishnakantcoder/StackTowerGame/README.md

 # StackTowerGame
-This project is created by using HTML ,CSS and JAVASRIPT.
+This project is created by using HTML ,CSS and JAVASCRIPT.